About our Camino Hiking Tours

 The Credencial del Peregrino or Pilgrim’s Passport is a small booklet that allows you to document your progress along the Camino by collecting stamps or sellos from many accommodations, cafes, shops, churches, etc. on the route.
 If your itinerary covers at least the last 100km of the walk to Santiago, the Credencial (stamped at least twice per day) will serve as the necessary proof required to obtain your Compostela (the certificate of completion of the Camino offered by the Pilgrim’s Office in Santiago).

-You will find GPS coordinates for the all overnight accommodation on your tour in your personalised itinerary, which you will receive upon booking.
-GPS tracks for your walking route can be provided on request.
+You will find GPS coordinates for each overnight accommodation on your tour in your personalised itinerary, which you will receive upon booking.
+GPS tracks for your walking route will be provided and available to download prior to your tour.
 Please note that while we are reasonably confident that the tracks are correct and up-to-date, we recommend that they are not used as the only tool for navigation.
 The most important means for navigation should be the way markers along the trail, our route notes and the maps we provide in the walking pack.

 One hiking pack will be provided per four people.
 Therefore, for a group of 1 – 4 people, one hiking pack will be sent.
 For 5 – 8 people, two hiking packs will be sent, etc.